FlowFuse/website/src/blog/2024/01/soc2.md

 ## Timeline
 Achieving compliance is a significant undertaking.
 However, with dedicated focus and the right partners, we were able to fast-track our readiness from months to weeks.
 This preparation not only facilitated our current audit but also laid a foundation for more streamlined future audits.

-# Lessons We Learned
-## Focus on Security, Not Just Compliance:
-Compliance should not be seen as a mere checkbox exercise.
-It's about embedding continuous, evolving security practices into the organization.

-## Start Early:
-Early implementation of policies is easier and more effective.
-Building secure infrastructure is crucial for a robust security program.

-## Scaling Your Business:
-Achieving compliance is not just about mitigating risks; it's also about unlocking business potential, as SOC 2 compliance is often a prerequisite in vendor security reviews.

-## Knowing Your Stakeholders:
-Identify which internal stakeholders will contribute to policy development, procedural adherence, and security tasks.
-It's a collective effort.

-## Choosing the Right Partners:
-The journey is made smoother with the right tools and partners.
-Select partners who are as dedicated to your success as you are.

-In conclusion, FlowFuse's SOC 2 compliance is more than just an audit accomplishment; it's a reflection of our deep-rooted commitment to security, trust, and building a resilient future for manufacturing applications.
-Our journey is a testament to the belief that when you prioritize security, you're not just protecting data; you're safeguarding trust.